Chronic Myelomonocytic Leukemia clinical trials at UC Irvine

 Irvine, California and other locations

-• Venetoclax in Combination With ASTX727 for the Treatment of Chronic Myelomonocytic Leukemia and Other Myelodysplastic Syndrome/Myeloproliferative Neoplasm
+Venetoclax in Combination With ASTX727 for the Treatment of Chronic Myelomonocytic Leukemia and Other Myelodysplastic Syndrome/Myeloproliferative Neoplasm

 This phase II trial tests whether decitabine and cedazuridine (ASTX727) in combination with venetoclax work better than ASTX727 alone at decreasing symptoms of bone marrow cancer in patients with chronic myelomonocytic leukemia (CMML), myelodysplastic syndrome/myeloproliferative neoplasm (MDS/MPN) with excess blasts.
 Blasts are immature blood cells.
 Decitabine is in a class of medications called hypomethylation agents.
 It works by helping the bone marrow produce normal blood cells and by killing abnormal cells in the bone marrow.
-Cobimetinib is used in patients whose cancer has a mutated (changed) form of a gene called BRAF.
-It is in a class of medications called kinase inhibitors.
-It works by blocking the action of an abnormal protein that signals cancer cells to multiply.
-This helps slow or stop the spread of cancer cells.
+Cedazuridine is in a class of medications called cytidine deaminase inhibitors.
+It prevents the breakdown of decitabine, making it more available in the body so that decitabine will have a greater effect.
 Venetoclax is in a class of medications called B-cell lymphoma-2 (BCL-2) inhibitors.
 It may stop the growth of cancer cells by blocking Bcl-2, a protein needed for cancer cell survival.
 The combination of ASTX727 and venetoclax may be more effective in reducing the cancer signs and symptoms in patients with CMML, or MDS/MPN with excess blasts.

 Costa Mesa, California and other locations